johnessaju/Portfolio-website/README.md

 2. Update constants in `src/constants/` (if needed)
 3. Customize content in respective sections

-## 🌐 Deployment

-The site can be deployed on platforms like:

-- Vercel (recommended for Next.js)
-- Netlify
-- GitHub Pages

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-## 👤 Contact

-[Your contact information here]

----

 ⭐️ If you like this project, give it a ⭐️!